Careers Helping People with Disabilities

 Special Education Teacher

 Special education teachers focus on teaching students who have learning, physical, emotional, or cognitive disabilities or challenges.
 They can teach at all levels of school, but usually only work with those with mild to moderate disabilities.
 Besides teaching a lesson plan, monitoring student progress, and planning activities for the students, special education teachers also design and implement Individualized Education Programs.
-The median annual salary of a special education teacher was $59,780 in 2018, according to the BLS.
-The BLS also predicts that the 2018 to 2028 growth rate will be 3%.
+The median annual salary of a special education teacher was $65,910 in 2023, according to the BLS.
+The BLS also predicts that the 2023 to 2033 growth rate will have little to no change.

 Psychological Disabilities